 The Tractor Ted Farm Show and Bowood Charity Dog Show & Summer Fair is held annually within the grounds of Bowood House, Calne, Wiltshire.
-It took us just under an hour to get there this morning, with Monkey getting more excited by the minute.
+It took us just under an hour to get there this morning, with my son getting more excited by the minute.

-We wanted to make the most of our day as there seemed a lot to do, so we got there just as the gates opened at 10am.
-Monkey saw the banner being held aloft by two telescopic handlers and he was off!
+We wanted to make the most of our day as there seemed a lot to do, so we got there just as the gates opened at 10 am.
+My son saw the banner being held aloft by two telescopic handlers and he was off!

-Next up was Les the Tractor Driver (he pops up a lot in the Tractor Ted DVD’s) with his Hay Baling display, Monkey is obsessed with all sorts of farm machinery and hay bales, so I knew this was going to go down well.
-We watched Les and his wrapping machine cover the hay bales with film with one tractor, and then remove the bales from the ring with another tractor – someone was spellbound 🙂
+Next up was Les the Tractor Driver (he pops up a lot in the Tractor Ted DVD’s) with his Hay Baling display, my son is obsessed with all sorts of farm machinery and hay bales, so I knew this was going to go down well.
+We watched Les and his wrapping machine cover the hay bales with film with one tractor and then remove the bales from the ring with another tractor – someone was spellbound 🙂

-Next up was the JCB Digger Display – Back Hoe Loaders are probably the all time favourite machine for Monkey, he was in his element especially when he saw two of them being driven into the ring by drivers Dave and Ian.
+Next up was the JCB Digger Display – Back Hoe Loaders are probably the all-time favourite machine for my son, he was in his element especially when he saw two of them being driven into the ring by drivers Dave and Ian.
 It was a really great display, with the diggers constructing a log pile house and log towers, as well as showing off some nifty acrobatic moves.
 We all really enjoyed the whole display.

 We ate our lunch on our hay bale and chatted with friends we’d arranged to meet up with there.
-The two children are older than Monkey so they’d been exploring the fun fair (Monkey doesn’t do fun fair rides).
+The two children are older than my son so they’d been exploring the funfair (he doesn’t do fun fair rides).

 Again, it was really interesting.
 None of us had ever been up close and personal with a combine harvester.
 I had no idea they could tilt!